-Cost of revenue consists primarily of raw materials, equipment depreciation, employee compensation, benefits, stock-based compensation and overhead allocations associated with the manufacturing process for molds and custom parts.
+Cost of revenue consists primarily of raw materials, equipment depreciation, employee compensation, benefits, stock-based compensation, facilities costs and overhead allocations associated with the manufacturing process for molds and custom parts.
 We expect cost of revenue to increase in absolute dollars, but remain relatively constant as a percentage of total revenue.

-Our business model requires that we invest in our capacity well in advance of demand to ensure we can fulfill the expectations for quick service from our customers.
-Therefore, during each of 2013 and 2012 we made significant investments in additional factory space and infrastructure in the United States and Japan.
+Our business model requires that we invest in our capacity well in advance of demand to ensure we can fulfill the expectations for quick delivery of our products to our customers.
+Therefore, during each of 2014 and 2013 we made significant investments in additional factory space and infrastructure in the United States.
 We expect to continue to grow in future periods, which will result in the need for additional investments in factory space and equipment.
 We expect that these additional costs for factory and equipment expansion can be absorbed by revenue growth, and allow gross margins to remain relatively consistent over time.